40/30/30 Macros: Pros and Cons

 Sample 40 30 30 Diet Plan

 To get an idea of whether or not a 40-30-30 diet plan is sustainable for you, you should evaluate a sample meal plan.
-Ask yourself questions like “is this enough food for me?”, or “will I be able to include my favorite foods?”.
+Ask yourself questions like “Is this enough food for me?” or “Will I be able to include my favorite foods?”.

 This 40-30-30 meal plan provides three meals and two snacks.
 It totals 1200 calories with a focus on weight loss.
 But you may need more calories to lose weight safely.
 Use the calculator to estimate your numbers.
 Also, like with any meal plan, you can shift calories around based on your schedule.
 For example, if you workout in the afternoon, it might be helpful to eat more calories in the morning so you have the energy you need to exercise.